usi3/emacs.ahk/README.md

 # emacs.ahk
 An autohotkey script that provides emacs-like keybindings on Windows.
-Feel free to improve and commit.
+Feel free to commit this repository.
 I have used and maintained this script since Sep 21, 2007.

 ## Supported keybindings